-3 typical errors in alerting which cost time and money
+3 typical alerting errors which cost time and money

 In an incident your foot itches.
 In an emergency you shot your foot with a gun.
 In a crisis your leg is already gone.
 What do these events have in common?
 Communication.
 Perhaps sending out information is sufficient for incidents, but in emergencies and crises, an immediate alert is essential to regain control of the situation.
 But alerts can also have their own mistakes.
 Three of them are presented in this article.